0xAX/linux-insides/Booting/linux-bootstrap-5.md

 Decompressing Linux...
 ```

-and call `decompress` function which will decompress the kernel. `decompress` function depends on what decompression algorithm was chosen during kernel compilation:
+and call the `__decompress` function which will decompress the kernel.
+The `__decompress` function depends on what decompression algorithm was chosen during kernel compilation:

 ```C
 #ifdef CONFIG_KERNEL_GZIP